4c65736975/octo-go/README.md

 ### Query

-We can access the query value as with the default mux and similarly to parameters in the handler and middleware.
+We can access the query value as with the default mux and similarly to parameters, in the handler and middleware.

 ```go
 mux.GET("/users/{id}/products/{category}", func(w http.ResponseWriter, r *http.Request) {